bisdn/bisdn.github.io/network_configuration/vxlan.md

 VLAN=300
 ```

-Reboot the switches(recommended) or restart systemd-networkd for the
-configuration to take effect.
+Restart systemd-networkd or reboot the switches to apply network configuration.